 The author follows this with a description of the continental method.

 This is another mode of knitting the common stitch, and is more simple, and more quickly done than the usual way.
 Hold the pin-ful of stitches in the left hand, as also the worsted, which should be wound once or twice around the little finger, to keep it firm, and allowed to pass over the first finger to the pins.
 The right hand pin is then simply passed through the stitch, and catching the worsted outside, draws it through, and forms the loop on the right pin, an so on.

 With the exception of the way the two methods are labeled, the difference between them is presented in essentially the same way it still is.
-In fact, in British writing the left-hand method was commonly called Dutch or German until World War I, when the latter term was generally supplanted by a fashionable neutral alternative.
+In fact, in British writing the left-hand method was commonly called Dutch or German until World War I, when the latter term was supplanted by a geopolitically neutral alternative.

 The effort to promote holding yarn in the left hand continued in the Victorian fancywork literature.
-This is typified in the 1842 edition of Jane Gaugain’s The Lady’s Assistant in knitting, netting, and crochet work, emphasized with a pointing finger and italics.
+This is typified in the 1842 edition of Jane Gaugain’s The Lady’s Assistant in knitting, netting, and crochet work, emphasized there with a pointing finger and italics.

 ☞ In teaching any person to knit, they should be instructed, as the more elegant mode, to hold the thread over the forefinger of the left hand, and not the right as most people do.